 26. Flip used items

-Another way to make an extra $1000 a month is to purchase used items at flea markets, thrift stores, and yard sales and resell them on eBay and FB marketplace.
+Another way to make an extra $1000 a month is to purchase used items at flea markets, thrift stores, yard sales, and pawn shops and resell them on eBay and FB marketplace.

 Top 10 items to flip